algobulls/algobulls_help_site/docs/member/faq.md

 ### vi.
 Why is my broker not in the AlgoBulls integrated broker list?
 While we are working hard to integrate additional broking houses in India with our platform in the near future, it is possible that your broker is not on our [list of brokers](https://app.algobulls.com/broking?addBroker=true).
 If you are interested in running the algo strategies on a broker that is not on our broker list, please contact us on support@algobulls.com.
 You can also choose to add a new broker that is integrated in our system.

+!!! note "Note:"
+    You can see the list of brokers in Live Mode only.
+Do ensure that you are in Live Mode before clicking the link above.

 ## 4. Plans & Wallet:

 ### i.
 How can I add money to my AlgoBulls wallet?
-After adding your broker with AlgoBulls, you can then [add money in the AlgoBulls account](https://app.algobulls.com/wallet?defaultCategory=backtesting%26PaperTrading) and subscribe to a package of your choice from the Plans & Wallets section in the sidebar navigation.
+After adding your broker with AlgoBulls, you can [add money in the AlgoBulls account](https://app.algobulls.com/wallet?defaultCategory=backtesting%26PaperTrading) and subscribe to a package of your choice from the Plans & Wallets section in the sidebar navigation.

-**Step 1:** In the plans & wallets section, enter the amount and click on + Add Money
+**Step 1:** In the plans & wallets section, enter the amount and click on **+ Add Money**.

 **Step 2:** Enter your phone number & email address and click on proceed.